Rules and regulations

 I. UNDERTAKING OF THE CANDIDATE

-- Semi-formal dress is required for all video performances.
+- Semi-formal dress is required for all video performances as well as the award ceremony.

 - Winners of a First Prize agree to mention that prize in their promotional tools (biography, website, etc.), and to ensure that that prize is mentioned in promotional documents (concert programs, website, liner notes, etc.) of eventual broadcasters and producers, for a period of five years from the awarding of the prize.